pulp/pulp_installer/docs/contributing.md

 1. `static` - Statically specify the roles in the "roles:" syntax in the main playbook, such as in the example playbooks.
+1. `cluster` - Runs as few roles as possible per host, creating a pulp cluster, rather than a set of independent pulp hosts.
+Catches any issues.
-1. `dynamic` - Run roles 1 at a time via `include_role:` under `tasks:` in the main playbook.
+   Also Run roles 1 at a time via `include_role:` under `tasks:` in the main playbook.
-   Catches undeclared dependencies between roles, and other dynamic include errors.
-Covers use cases such as users running a 3rd party role, setting vars, and later running our role.
-Later on, will probably be replaced with installing pulp against multiple containers, each 1 role.
+   Catches undeclared dependencies between roles, and other "dynamic" include errors.
+This covers use cases such as users running a 3rd party role, setting vars, and later running our role.
 1. `upgrade` - Upgrade an existing Pulp 3.y container, to test upgrading Pulp 3.y.
 Roles are applied statically.
 Depends on said containers existing on a registry, and having been built manually (using `docker commit` from molecule.)